dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah I don't hate it I don't
+yes I don't hate it I don't
 hate it I could talk about it forever it's just you're right right what okay so the question is is what's a